2022 Nobel Prize in Physics and the End of Mechanistic Materialism: John F. Clauser, Alain Aspect, and Anton Zeilinger

 However, this was not yet precisely what Bell envisaged.
 Ideally, the experimenter on one side should be capable to orient her polarizer at will, or randomly, so that there would be absolutely no way for the system on the other side to predict what angle was chosen.
-This was not what Aspect's setup allowed, where variations of polarization were periodic, and thus, strictly speaking, easily predictable (if the equipment on the two sides could communicate, wanted to ``conspire'' against the experimenter -- as Clauser would say, and were ``intelligent'' enough to get the pattern of variations).
+This was not what Aspect's setup allowed, where variations of polarization were periodic, and thus, strictly speaking, easily predictable (if the equipment on the two sides could communicate, wanted to ``conspire'' against the experimenter -- as Clauser would say, and \cor{was} ``intelligent'' enough to get the pattern of variations).
 Whether this was an overly paranoid requirement or not, yet it was a logically necessary one if we wanted to be absolutely sure that no room for any locally realistic model remained.
-And the first one to definitely close this locality (or communication) loophole -- by using superfast random number generators -- was Anton Zeilinger with his team from the University of Innsbruck, back in 1998 \cite{ZeilingerBell}.
+And the first one to definitely close this locality (or communication) loophole -- by using superfast random number generators -- was \cor{the third laureate} Anton Zeilinger with his team from the University of Innsbruck, back in 1998 \cite{ZeilingerBell}.
 His experiment demonstrated a violation of Bell's inequality to a staggering 30 standard deviations.

 But, after careful analysis, physicists have realized that, strictly speaking, the locality loophole was not the only potential loophole.
 Additionally, they identified also the detection loophole (related to the low efficiency of used detectors), the coincidence loophole (related to the imperfect methods used to judge which two detected photons belonged to the same pair), and the memory loophole (a pretty ``paranoid'' possibility that hidden variables could exploit the memory of past measurements to conspire against experimenters).
-However, with a combined effort of many experimental groups worldwide, finally, in 2015 we had the first ``loophole-free'' confirmations of Bell's inequality violation (one of three such experiments done in 2015 was performed again by Zeilinger's group).
-No more was there any speck of doubt: our world could \emph{never} be explained by any locally realistic theory, and it was Bohr who won the famous debates.
+However, with a combined effort of many experimental groups worldwide, finally, in 2015 we had the first ``loophole-free'' confirmations of Bell's inequality violation (one of three such experiments done in 2015 was performed again by Zeilinger's group \cite{LoopholeFree}).